KillrVideo/killrvideo.github.io/src/site/docs/guides/service-discovery.md

 # Service Discovery with etcd

+TODO: this needs to be rewritten or removed

 One problem all microservices architectures face is how to do service discovery.
 How does the Video Catalog service know where to go to talk to Cassandra?
 How does the Web Tier know where to talk to the Video Catalog service?
 There are really two parts to the common way of